 As the Knowles family prepared to return to Canada, Kathy looked for a way to create a more permanent structure.
 After a lengthy search, she bought a 40-foot shipping container for US$1,200, moved it to a donated patch of land and converted it into a library.
 She tacked up colourful wall hangings inside and planted flowering shrubs outside.
 On November 13, 1992, the first permanent Osu Library opened.
 Its volunteer board of directors has since renamed it the Kathy Knowles Community Library.

 After returning to Canada in 1993, Kathy continued her efforts.
-Working with dedicated volunteers from their Winnipeg home and strong support from Ghana, OCLF has built six additional libraries in Greater Accra.
-OCLF has also given assistance and training to 200 smaller libraries in Ghana, and has supported projects in Tanzania, Zimbabwe, Burkina Faso, Uganda, Cameroon and the Philippines.
+Working with dedicated volunteers from their Winnipeg home and strong support from Ghana, OCLF has built seven additional libraries in Greater Accra.
+OCLF has also given assistance and training to 200 smaller libraries in Ghana, and has supported projects in Tanzania, Zimbabwe, Burkina Faso, and the Philippines.

 Spreading the joy of reading remains the cornerstone of all OCLF libraries although many quickly become centres for community development.
 Activities include free literacy classes, arts and crafts, cultural dancing and drumming, theatre, sports festivals, feeding programs for needy children and high school scholarships for deserving library members.